Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Education requirement: Employment as a principal generally requires at least a master’s degree in education administration as well as licensure.

-Job outlook: Employment of elementary, middle and high school principals is projected to grow 8% percent from 2020 to 2030, according to BLS.
+Job outlook: Employment of elementary, middle and high school principals is is projected to show little or no change from 2022 to 2032.

 That’s our list of some of the most rewarding jobs in special education!
 While the field might not be for everybody, it is one that has tremendous opportunity to improve the lives and futures of numerous children.